-CURRICULUM AND CURRICULUM DESIGNS:
+CURRICULUM:

-Fully accredited by the Accreditation Commission for Education in Nursing Inc., and the New Jersey State Board of Nursing, the program offers a basic course of study in nursing.
-It provides a sound theoretical base of knowledge in nursing, biological, behavioral and social sciences and integrates this knowledge into academic and practical experiences within the health and illness continuum of client care.
+Fully accredited by the Accreditation Commission for Education in Nursing (ACEN) and the New Jersey State Board of Nursing, the program offers a basic course of study in nursing.
+The curriculum provides a sound theoretical base of knowledge in nursing, biological, behavioral and social sciences and integrates this knowledge into academic and practical experiences within the health and illness continuum of patient care.
 Utilization of a variety of health care agencies facilitates the application of all aspects of the students' learning.
-The curriculum has many options from which to select in order to complete the program of study.
+The curriculum has two program tracks (Generic RN or LPN to RN) for prospective students to consider.